botify-labs/botify-sdk-js-middlewares/docs/middlewares/getQueryAggregateMiddleware.md

 }
 ```

-## Query Sent by the SDK to the API
+## 2. Query Sent by the SDK to the API
-Corresponding request (to previous examples):
 ```JSON
 {
   "aggs": [